flohansen/hsfl-master-ai-cloud-engineering/src/feed-service/README.md

 ## Prequisites

 Create an `.env` file and adjust the values to your needs.
 See config section for more information.
+Make sure the bulletin board service is running.

 ## Run